smartcontractkit/documentation/docs/Data Provider Nodes/chainlink-alarm-clock.md

 # Steps For Using This Oracle

-- Write and deploy your [Chainlinked](../example-walkthrough)  contract using the network details below
+- Write and deploy your [Chainlinked](../intermediates-tutorial/)  contract using the network details below
-- Fund it with [LINK](../link-token-contracts) (0.1 LINK is required per-request)
+- Fund it with [LINK](../link-token-contracts/) (0.1 LINK is required per-request/)
 - Call your [request method](#section-chainlink-examples)

 # Chainlink Network Details